Guidance

 Article 7 of the Treaty of European Union

-Claims made by nationals of Poland and Hungary must not presently be declared inadmissible on EU inadmissibility grounds.
+Claims made by nationals of Hungary must not presently be declared inadmissible on EU inadmissibility grounds.
 The only exception is if the claimants are also nationals of other EU countries to which inadmissibility may be applied.

 Application in respect of children